leonmeka/sortql-cli/docs/documentation.md

 ### Example 4: Copying Folders Based on Name

-You have a directory with several subfolders and want to copy all folders that contain the word "project" in their name to a different location.
-Here's how you can do this with **sortQL**:
+You have a directory with several subfolders and want to copy all folders that contain the word "project" in their name to a different location:

 ```sql
 -- Copy folders based on name